jjxie/ARTangibleVisualization/README.md

 # Augmented physical visualization of home food consumption and nutrition

-Exploring a new tangible interface and interactions in the context of helping people gain knowledge of their food consumption and nutrients intake.
+# Introduction
+In this project, I take the context of tracking the amount of personal food consumption and nutrient intakes as the scenario for exploring a new interface and interactions with the help of connected sensors, actuators, and augmented reality (AR).
+The novel tangible interface consists of two physical data representations with overlay AR information, respectively present the amount of food weight and nutrients intake.
+To compare how well the tangible interface performs in helping people in the context of gaining insight from the amount of food consumption and nutrients intake, a comparable screen interface is designed and developed.
+The screen interface is a webpage on the desktop with the same functionalities as the tangible interface, but with different interactions.
 Check here for detailed information: https://jjxie8.wixsite.com/thinkbig/master-thesis-project.

 # The settings of the project
 This Project runs Socket IO client sides on two ESP32 boards and server side on the index.js.